 Loppets hold many stories of camaraderie, inspiration, traditions, and good times.
 They are uplifting events offering something for everyone.
 Do you have a story to share?
 Please send along, email@example.com.

-May 8, 2020 – The origin of Nova Scotia’s longest running loppet and why a pot of honey still rewards skiers at this annual event.
-A conversation with Dianne Powell about the history of the Honey Pot Loppet.
-1978 Mail Star article reporting Honey Pot results.
-The second edition of the loppet.
-(Article from Bryan Scallion’s coach album.)
-Bryan Scallion’s…
+by Cross Country Nova Scotia Staff, May 8, 2020 Bryan Scallion’s Idea The origin of Nova Scotia’s longest running loppet and why a pot of honey still rewards skiers at this annual event.
+A conversation with Dianne Powell about the history of the Honeypot Loppet.
+Bryan had this idea of organizing a ski race in…

 Racing for Cookies!